vamshop/materializecss/README.md

-# MaterializeCSS Theme for Croogo
+# MaterializeCSS Theme for VamShop

 ## Installation